aSabhyaK/word_fetcher/README.md

 # Word Fetcher

-This application developed using the MEAN stack (not including the MongoDB part as it was not really required as part of the architecture) fetches the N most frequently occuring words in a text corpus, and renders the said information on the screen.
+This application fetches and renders the N most frequently occuring words in a text corpus, on the UI.
 It can be found hosted over at https://wordfetcher.herokuapp.com/.

 # Components

 1. Angular v5.2.0
 2. Express v4.16.3
+3. Nodejs
-3. Body Parser v1.18.2: parses the complete input stream and exposes the same to the request object.
+4. Body Parser v1.18.2: parses the complete input stream and exposes the same to the request object.
 , among other dependencies required internally by Angular and its CLI.

 # Source code explanation